July 23-25, 2025

 - Insights from Dream steering committees, where giving initiatives were co-created by VCU’s most engaged donors and volunteers.

-- A preview of Designing the next steps before the groups launch in 2025.
+- A preview of the next steps before the groups launch in 2025.

 Workshop 304 How to Raise More Using Email